Skip to content ↓

 Implementation

 Every class follows the White Rose scheme of learning, which is based on the National Curriculum.
 Lessons may be personalised to address the individual needs and requirements for a class but coverage is maintained.
-In order to further develop the children’s fluency, reasoning and problem-solving, we use Deepening Understanding which correlates to the White Rose lessons and further develops children’s understanding of a concept and the links between maths topics.
+In order to further develop the children’s fluency, reasoning and problem-solving, we deepen their understanding by using a range of resources to support the White Rose lesson content.

 We implement our approach through high quality teaching delivering appropriately challenging work for all individuals.
 To support us, we have a range of mathematical resources in classrooms including Base 10, place value grids, part – whole representations and counters (concrete equipment).
 As children develop as mathematicians, there is a progression from them using concrete equipment to images and diagrams (pictorial), moving to abstract methods.
 Abstract maths relies on the children understanding a concept thoroughly and being able to use their knowledge and understanding to answer and solve maths without equipment or images.